NIEM/NIEM-Training/Master NIEM Document/Master NIEM Training Document.md

 		- Misplaced content is moved, either to other domains or to core
 		- New content is added
 	- _Nothing_ in a major version change is guaranteed to be backwards compatible with earlier major releases
+	- NIEM 6.0 scheduled for end of 2023
 - Minor version releases, e.g. 5.0 to 5.1:
 	- Annually
 	- **NIEM-Core does not change!**